hmajid2301/talks/docs/slides.md

 # Docker and CI

-- So far we have improved our life locally! <!-- .element: class="fragment" -->
+- Docker running locally
+- Can we use Docker in CI?

+notes:

-- How about our running our CI jobs in Docker as well <!-- .element: class="fragment" -->
+- Can we use Docker in CI as well
-- Let's improve it <!-- .element: class="fragment" -->

 ----